This article is for:

 Defining chain linking

-Sometimes you need to report that one value is in two locations in a document with different XBRL at each location.
-Chain linking allows you to create more than one source link for a value so you can use it in multiple locations in a document with different concepts.
+Sometimes you need to report one value in two locations in a document with different XBRL at each location.
+Chain linking allows you to create more than one source link for a value so you can use it in multiple locations in a document with different concepts or attributes.

 For example, you may need to apply an axis and member to a value for Marketable Securities in your financial footnotes.
 However, that value is also linked in the Balance Sheet where that axis and member is not required.
 For this situation, you can chain link the value for Marketable Securities in your financial footnotes to use different XBRL tagging for these two facts.